Visualization & Plotting

 plot_cell_multiview

-plot_cell_multiview(cell: Cell, layout: Literal['stacked', 'side_by_side', 'three_panel'] = 'three_panel', color: Optional[Union[str, ndarray, tuple]] = None, palette: Union[str, dict] = 'coolwarm', color_norm: Optional[Tuple[float, float]] = None, alpha: Optional[Union[str, ndarray, float]] = 1.0, alpha_norm: Optional[Tuple[float, float]] = None, linewidth: Optional[Union[str, ndarray, float]] = 1.0, linewidth_norm: Optional[Tuple[float, float]] = None, widths: Optional[tuple] = (1, 50), root_marker: bool = False, root_size: float = 100.0, root_color: Optional[Union[str, tuple]] = None, synapses: Literal['pre', 'post', 'both', True, False] = False, pre_anno: str = 'pre_syn', pre_color: Optional[Union[str, tuple]] = None, pre_palette: Union[str, dict] = None, pre_color_norm: Optional[Tuple[float, float]] = None, syn_alpha: float = 1, syn_size: Optional[Union[str, ndarray, float]] = None, syn_size_norm: Optional[Tuple[float, float]] = None, syn_sizes: Optional[ndarray] = (1, 30), post_anno: str = 'post_syn', post_color: Optional[Union[str, tuple]] = None, post_palette: Union[str, dict] = None, post_color_norm: Optional[Tuple[float, float]] = None, invert_y: bool = True, despine: bool = True, units_per_inch: float = 100000, dpi: Optional[float] = None, **syn_kwargs) -> Tuple[Figure, dict]
+plot_cell_multiview(cell: Cell, layout: Literal['stacked', 'side_by_side', 'three_panel'] = 'three_panel', color: Optional[Union[str, ndarray, tuple]] = None, palette: Union[str, dict] = 'coolwarm', color_norm: Optional[Tuple[float, float]] = None, color_scale: Optional[Literal['log']] = None, alpha: Optional[Union[str, ndarray, float]] = 1.0, alpha_norm: Optional[Tuple[float, float]] = None, linewidth: Optional[Union[str, ndarray, float]] = 1.0, linewidth_norm: Optional[Tuple[float, float]] = None, widths: Optional[tuple] = (1, 50), root_marker: bool = False, root_size: float = 100.0, root_color: Optional[Union[str, tuple]] = None, synapses: Literal['pre', 'post', 'both', True, False] = False, pre_anno: str = 'pre_syn', pre_color: Optional[Union[str, tuple]] = None, pre_palette: Union[str, dict] = 'coolwarm', pre_color_norm: Optional[Tuple[float, float]] = None, syn_alpha: float = 1, syn_color_scale: Optional[Literal['log']] = None, syn_size: Optional[Union[str, ndarray, float]] = None, syn_size_norm: Optional[Tuple[float, float]] = None, syn_size_scale: Optional[Literal['log', 'sqrt', 'cbrt']] = None, syn_sizes: Optional[ndarray] = (1, 30), post_anno: str = 'post_syn', post_color: Optional[Union[str, tuple]] = None, post_palette: Union[str, dict] = 'coolwarm', post_color_norm: Optional[Tuple[float, float]] = None, invert_y: bool = True, despine: bool = True, units_per_inch: float = 100000, dpi: Optional[float] = None, **syn_kwargs) -> dict

 Multi-panel visualization showing different anatomical projections.